Investigator: Ex-Memphis officer took photo of Tyre Nichols after fatal beating, shared it 11 times

 As Nichols struggled with Bean and Smith, who were holding him on the ground, Mills tried to pepper-spray Nichols, but he ended up spraying himself, he said.

 After stepping away to try to recover, Mills then walked up to Nichols and hit his arm three times with a police baton.
 Mills told prosecutor Paul Hagerman that he hit Nichols with the baton because he was angry over the pepper spray.
-Martin punched and kicked Nichols in the head.
+Martin punched and kicked Nichols in the head, and Haley also kicked Nichols.

-Mills acknowledged on the stand that he had a duty to intervene to stop the beating, but didn’t.
+After the prosecution rested it's case late Wednesday morning, defense attorneys asked Shelby County Judge James Jones Jr. to acquit the officers, arguing that prosecutors failed to present enough evidence to send the case to a jury.
+Defense lawyers have placed a lot of the blame on Martin, who is not on trial, calling him the main aggressor who provided the worst of the violence.

-Under cross-examination, Mills said Nichols was actively resisting arrest and not complying with orders to present his hands to be cuffed.
+Jones denied the acquittal motions, saying jurors should decide whether the officers committed the alleged crimes by considering trial testimony and watching the video.

 In December, the U.S. Justice Department said a 17-month investigation showed the Memphis Police Department uses excessive force and discriminates against Black people.